jackfranklin/gulp-load-plugins/README.md

 var plugins = require("gulp-load-plugins")();
 ```

-Will result in the following happening:
+Will result in the following happening (roughly, plugins are lazy loaded but in practice you won't notice any difference):

 ```js
 plugins.jshint = require("gulp-jshint");